Cheap flights to Majorca (Palma)

 Whether you fancy relaxing on the beach, partying all night long, trekking through the mountains, or simply soaking up some culture and fine cuisine with the family, the chances are you'll find activities for every tourist in Majorca; such is the diversity of this long established and popular holiday island.

 To say Majorca is varied is an understatement, with bustling resorts, quaint mountain villages and chic fashionable towns all vying for your attention.
-In particular, the island's medieval capital Palma is a real gem.
+In particular, the island's medieval capital Palma is a real gem, or if you want to escape the hustle and bustle of the city then Playa de Muro beach near Alcudia is well worth a visit.
 For another side of island life head down to the hedonists' paradise resort of Magaluf to see how the hardcore revellers do it.
 Whether you’re looking to relax or party there’s a place on Majorca for you.

 easyJet experiences don’t need to come to an end when you touch down in Majorca.
 With easyJet holidays, you can make the most of a fantastic selection of Majorca holiday packages to get the most from your break..
 There’s options to suit all desires and pockets – if you’re going to be sampling Majorca’s many restaurants and eateries then a self-catering holiday may be for you, or if rest and relaxation is the order of the day then an all-inclusive package takes all the hassle away, leaving you to enjoy Majorca’s sea and sun.
 You’ll love Majorca, and easyJet holidays will help you to enjoy it even more!

 Palma kick starts the year with a mammoth party at the Fiesta Sant Sebastia (19-20 January 2017) in honour of its patron saint.
 Expect bonfires, parades, feasting, live music, fireworks and much merrymaking.